jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Reina Kalimoff.md

 ### Personality Traits
 No nonsense
 ### Relation to The Remnants
-- Works for the [[Sea of Swords]] and was part of the group that commissioned The Remnants to obtain all the pieces of [[The Inevitable]]
+- Works for the [[Sea of Swords]] and was part of the group that commissioned The Remnants to obtain all the pieces of [[Aurunat, The Inevitable]]
 ## Known Stats
 Has a Cloak of Billowing